Source: The Critical Investor 01/16/2022

-2) The following companies mentioned in this article are billboard sponsors of Streetwise Reports: Skyharbour Resources.
+2) The following companies mentioned in the article are sponsors of Streetwise Reports: Blue Sky Uranium.
 Click here for important disclosures about sponsor fees.
+The information provided above is for informational purposes only and is not a recommendation to buy or sell any security.

 3) Statements and opinions expressed are the opinions of the author and not of Streetwise Reports or its officers.
 The author is wholly responsible for the validity of the statements.
 The author was not paid by Streetwise Reports for this article.
 Streetwise Reports was not paid by the author to publish or syndicate this article.
-The information provided above is for informational purposes only and is not a recommendation to buy or sell any security.
 Streetwise Reports requires contributing authors to disclose any shareholdings in, or economic relationships with, companies that they write about.
 Streetwise Reports relies upon the authors to accurately provide this information and Streetwise Reports has no means of verifying its accuracy.

-( Companies Mentioned: SYH:TSX.V; SYHBF:OTCQB,
+( Companies Mentioned: BSK:TSX.V; BKUCF:OTCQB; MAL2:FSE,